tapfortap/Titanium/Readme.md

 For documentation on how to use the Titanium plugin visit the [Tap for Tap documentation portal](http://tapfortap.com/documentation/Titanium).

 # Build Instructions

+1. Install Titanium SDK

-Set the following environment variables:
+2. Set the following environment variables:

 ### For Android
 - ANDROID_SDK="PATH TO ANDROID SDK" (ie. /usr/local/android/)